Garblesnarff/paddle-knight_-breakout-rpg/PLAN.md

-# Stage 2 Development Plan: The Arcane Citadel
+# World 2 Development Plan: The Arcane Citadel

 This document tracks the features and progress for the second stage of Paddle Knight.